 Case Expenditures and Service Duration.
 Successful case closures had a median case expenditure of \$3,123.74 (avg of \$6,384.05; ranging from \$6.84 to \$407,094) and a median service duration of 355 days (avg of 692.01 days; ranging from 93 days to 7,144 days).
 The case expenditure and service duration data for successful closures were also positively skewed by older cases with higher overall case expenditures.
 Compared to the unsuccessful closures after IPE, successful cases were (at the median point) 9.88% less costly and about half as long (51.3% shorter case durations).
 Cases that were closed unsuccessfully after IPE had a median case expenditure of \$3,462.46 (avg of \$5,836.92; ranging from \$10 to \$794,728) and a median service duration of 729 days (avg of 1033.47 days; ranging from 6 days to 10,629 days).
-The case expenditure and service duration data were heavily skewed by older cases with higher overall case expenditure and service duration data were heavily skewed by older cases with higher overall case expenditure and service duration data were heavily skewed by older cases with higher overall case expenditure support the vocational rehabilitation literature which suggests that a higher intensity of services (i.e. more services delivered over a shorter period of time) supports successful VR case outcomes.
+The case expenditure and service duration data were heavily skewed by older cases with higher overall case expenditures.
+These findings support the vocational rehabilitation literature which suggests that a higher intensity of services (i.e. more services delivered over a shorter period of time) supports successful VR case outcomes.